-But please keep in mind, if children are on board during the cruise, you shall be fully responsible for their behavior, safety and entertainment during the trip, while Private Yachting will provide you with all safety equipment and inform you about the safety procedures on board the yacht.
+The age of the passenger is not an issue, but please keep in mind if children are on board during the cruise you shall be fully responsible for their behavior, safety and entertainment during the trip, while Private Yachting will provide you with all safety equipment and inform you about the safety procedures on board the yacht.

-The average distances between the islands of the Ionian are 12-20 miles.
-Every day we normally stop in two bays for swimming and once for lunch or walk.
-However, on tailor-made cruises the maximum mileage travelled is 60-70 miles per day.
+The average distances between the Ionian Islands are 12-20 miles.
+Every day we normally stop in three to four bays for swimming and once for lunch or walk.
+However, on tailor-made cruises the maximum mileage travelled is 80-90 miles per day.

-No. We normally leave the harbor around 9:30 a.m. and after a few hours of sailing and a few hours anchored in a bays, we return (or go to the next island, if it is a long cruise) around 4-5 p.m. where we stay moored until the next morning.
+No. We normally leave the harbor around 9:30 a.m. and after a few hours of cruising and a few hours anchored in a bays, we return (or go to the next island, if it is a long cruise) around 5-6 p.m. where we stay moored until the next morning.

 Very rarely people get seasick onboard as we usually suggest the cruise in the areas where the winds are not too strong and the waves never too big.
-If you are worried about seasickness, you should bring with you pills like ‘Stugeron’ or a travel wrist band, which you can buy in pharmacies and airports.
+If you are worried about seasickness, you should take with you pills like ‘Stugeron’ or a travel wrist band, and take it half hour before the cruise.
 If you realize you are getting seasick while we are cruising and you don’t have any pills with you, don’t worry as we normally have some onboard.

 Theoretically we can pick you up wherever there is a port or way to safely moor and embark.
 In practice that often means an extra cost of fuel, which can significantly increase the price of the cruise.
 Anyway, Agia Efimia is in the middle of the island, the longest drive to us is approx. 1hour, and it’s also one beautiful village to visit, with coastline full of taverns and unique bays.